 1. *Morris Evans (1750-1834) married second Lydia Anderson, his first wife is unknown.

 2. *Gilbert Evans (1757-1827) married Phoebe Lumbley.
 Phoebe was apparently white, and Gilbert appears in tax and census records as white as do their children.
 Because of strict laws forbidding interracial marriages, it could be that Gilbert “passed” for white in order to have a white spouse.
-This is a pattern that I have seen before.

 3. Burwell Evans (1758-1820) married Mary Mitchell.